• Skip to primary navigation

 How to stuff the vine leaves?

 There are two ways of rolling the leaves, the one I have learned from my grandmother and the one I have learned more recently.
-Both ways are very easy and they both work very well, there will be no need to tie the rolls with yarn or to stick a tooth pick in the rolls to make them hold together.
+Both ways are very easy, and they both work very well; there will be no need to tie the rolls with yarn or stick a toothpick in the rolls to make them hold together.
 I can tell you that I would give up making stuffed cabbage/vine leaves altogether if I had to tie each roll and then untie it at the table.

 So, the two methods are pretty similar, the only difference being in the way you close the roll.